sap-tutorials/Tutorials/tutorials/cp-cf-java-create/cp-cf-java-create.md

 ---
-title: Create a Java Application Using a Template
+title: Prepare to create a Java app with an MTA template
-description: Use a SAP Web IDE template to start from nothing and create a simple Java application for the Cloud Foundry environment of SAP Cloud Platform.
+description: Use a Multi-Target Application (MTA) template to prepare for building a simple Java app.
 auto_validation: true
 primary_tag: products>sap-cloud-platform
 tags: [  tutorial>beginner, products>sap-cloud-platform, products>sap-web-ide, topic>java]